ExcitedStates/qfit-3.0/README.md

 3. Create the Conda environment using the downloaded file:

-   conda env create -f environment.yml
+   mamba env create -f environment.yml

 4. After creating the Conda environment, activate it: